GeraldMaffeo/hello-world/README.md

 so this is the first crack at git
 I'm very excited :)
 I guess I wasn't so excited, since it's been 3 years!

+So i'll now add more fluff and the commit it.